HarrisKomn/3D-US-Reconstruction-of-tumor-masses/README.md

 RAPN procedures.
 The proposed system has also the potential to be employed in other surgical procedures such as hepatectomy or laparoscopic liver resection.

-Keywords 3D Ultrasound · Laparoscopy · Surgical Robotics · Soft Robotics
+Keywords: 3D Ultrasound · Laparoscopy · Surgical Robotics · Soft Robotics